timofeysie/dynamic-forms/README.md

 - cmi5Controller.js
 - cmi5Wrapper.js

-FOr the last two, [see](https://github.com/adlnet/cmi5-Client-Library/tree/master/Examples/Scripts).
+For the last two, [see](https://github.com/adlnet/cmi5-Client-Library/tree/master/Examples/Scripts).
 The first lib can be installed in the usual way.

 ```bash
 npm i xapiwrapper